Letters and Funeral Orations for Keroullarios, Leichoudes, and Xiphilinos

 Copyright 2015 by University of Notre Dame

-Michael Psellos’ history, “Fourteen Byzantine Rulers” has been an invaluable source for those of us interested in Byzantine history, particularly the 11th century until the reign of Michael VII Doukas.
-This remarkable history is longer and provides more detailed (and gossipy) information about the main actors of the period than his friend, Michael Attaleiates’ “The History”, did.
-And he focuses on the people he knew, rather than on the broader swathe of history that John Skylitzes’ history does.
+Michael Psellos’ history, “Fourteen Byzantine Rulers” contains invaluable information for those interested in 11th century Byzantine history.
+This remarkable history provides more detailed (and gossipy) information about the period than his friend, the more succinct Michael Attaleiates did in his “The History”.
+Also, he focused on the rulers he actually knew, rather than on the broader swathe of history that the other great historian of that period, John Skylitzes, does.

-A few years ago, Anthony Kaldellis and Ioannis Polemis translated and published another collection of Psellos’ writing, “Psellos and the Patriarchs”.
-In fact, based on “Psellos and the Patriarchs” and “Fourteen Byzantine Rulers”, as well as other writings of his I’ve seen quoted in history books, it appears that the prolific Michael Psellos split his time evenly between his bureaucratic assignments in the Great Palace and in his writing.
-Whatever opinion we might have about this inveterate scribe personally, we have to be grateful for the information he has passed down in his books, letters and funeral orations.
-One thing that I am curious about is how so much of his writing has been preserved, while so many others’ has been lost.
+Anthony Kaldellis and Ioannis Polemis translated and published this collection of Psellos’ writing, “Psellos and the Patriarchs” a few years ago.
+Based on “Psellos and the Patriarchs” and “Fourteen Byzantine Rulers”, and his other writings, it appears that the prolific Michael Psellos split his time evenly between his bureaucratic assignments in the Great Palace and in his writing.
+The priceless information in his books, letters and funeral orations, provide invaluable insights into a tumultuous period in the Byzantine empire.
+Unlike so many other writers of that time, much of his writing did survive.

-These translations by Kaldellis and Polemis begin with an introduction that includes a brief biography of Michael Psellos, followed by essays on the careers of the the three patriarchs whose funeral orations and, in the case of Keroularios and Xiphilinos, letters he wrote them.
+These translations by Kaldellis and Polemis begin with an introduction that includes a brief biography of Michael Psellos.
+The authors also wrote essays on the careers of the the three patriarchs and, in the case of Keroularios and Xiphilinos, the letters he wrote them.

-It appears that Psellos had a reputation of not being an especially devout Orthodox Christian, to the point that he was accused of being a pagan.
-I find that unlikely in the context of that time, although he likely was unusually skeptical of clerical power and wealth.
-This skepticism turned him into a target late in the reign of Constantine IX Monomachos due to political turmoil, to the point where he felt he needed to head to a monastery and try to make it as a monk.
-He lasted less than a year before returning to the capital following the death of Monomachos.
+Psellos had a reputation for not being a devout Orthodox Christian.
+Some even accused him of paganism.
+That seems unlikely in his era, even if he was skeptical of clerical power and wealth.
+This skepticism turned him into a target late in the reign of Constantine IX Monomachos.
+He escaped his accusers and headed to a monastery, trying the monastic life.
+He lasted less than a year and returned to the capital following the death of Monomachos.

-The first translation is a letter to the Patriarch Michael Keroullarios about the time he was arrested by Isaac I Komnenos and ordered to abdicate from the patriarchate.
-Interestingly, it appears the Keroullarios was a key figure in the political disruptions in 1050-1054 during Monomachos’ reign that caused a number of bureaucrats to resign their position and be tonsured in monasteries, including Psellos.
-Psellos’ letter to Keroullarios clearly demonstrates that he still bore a grudge against the then-embattled patriarch.
-The letter recounts the author’s modesty, his intelligence and education, the great respect so many have had for him, with one exception: “I do not say these things to ridicule you, but rather in admiration of your resistance to all charms.”
+The first translation is a letter to the Patriarch Michael Keroullarios about the time Isaac I Comnenus arrested the patriarch, ordering his abdication.
+Keroullarios was a key figure in the political disruptions in 1050-1054 during Monomachos’ reign.
+Psellos blamed Keroullarios for the forced resignations of himself and others, and his monastic tonsure.
+Psellos’ letter to Keroullarios in 1057-1058 demonstrated his grudge against the then-embattled patriarch.
+The letter recounts the author’s (Psellos’) modesty, intelligence and education, the great respect so many have had for him.
+He concludes with irony: “I do not say these things to ridicule you, but rather in admiration of your resistance to all charms.”
 Later he lets the patriarch know just how people feel about him.
 “People are more afraid of you than of the conflagration the Chaldeans [a fire consuming the whole world] talk about.”

-I knew little about Leichoudes before reading Psellos’ funeral oration for him.
-Leichoudes had the position of ‘mesazon’, or prime minister during Monomachos’ reign, but was one of those who found it prudent to be tonsured and enter a monastery rather than suffer some sort political retribution.
-After Keroullarios was removed from the patriarchate, Leichoudes was named to the position.
-This oration is more of an example of the Byzantine style of writing and less revealing of the personality and events of its subject’s life.
+I knew little about Leichoudes before reading Psellos’ funeral oration.
+Leichoudes had the position of ‘mesazon’, or prime minister during Monomachos’ reign.
+Like Psellos, he faced false accusations and found it prudent to receive the tonsure and enter a monastery.
+Isaac I Comnenus named Leichoudes patriarch following Keroullarios’ forced abdication.
+This oration is an excellent example of the courtly Byzantine style of writing.
+It was less revealing of the personality and events of its subject’s life.

-The final patriarch to be included is Ioannis Xiphilinos, who became patriarch after Leichoudes’ death in 1064.
-Xiphilinos appears to have been a dear friend of Psellos’ and the two letters Psellos sent his old friend give a side of our writer that I didn’t expect.
-The letters were sent sometime around 1054 when Psellos was attempting to make a go of being a monk at a monastery on Mount Olympos in Bithynia, while Xiphilinos was doing the same (with more success) at another monastery.
-The letters have their moments of humorous teasing as when Psellos denies trying to be a new Plato as his friend claimed, but they also expressed a longing to see his old friend.
+The final patriarch included is Ioannis Xiphilinos, patriarch after Leichoudes died in 1064.
+These letters to his dear friend, Xiphilinos, reveal an unexpected side to our writer.
+Psellos wrote them around 1054 during his time as a monk at a monastery in Bithynia.
+Xiphilinos also became a monk at the same time (with more success) at another monastery.
+The letters include humorous teasing as when Psellos denies being a new Plato as his friend claimed, as well as a longing to see his old friend.
 “I have been completely deprived of you, both separated from your kindred and concordant soul, and also divided within myself.”
-Sadly, later the two friends had a falling out, apparently over religious/ philosophical issues.
-Still his funeral oration for Xiphilinos (almost 50 pages worth) was a respectful telling of the life of this patriarch.
+Sadly, the two friends later had a falling out over religious issues.
+Still, his funeral oration for Xiphilinos (almost 50 pages worth) was a respectful telling of the life of this patriarch.

-The only, and admittedly minor, complaint I have is that the the items included were not provided in chronological order, but instead grouped by patriarch.
-However, chronological order would also have had its drawbacks, so the book’s groupings may be the best way to provide the translations.
-I don’t know if this book has received much attention from the Byzantine history community diaspora, but it definitely deserves a place on the shelf of any historian studying its 11th century political events.
+The only minor complaint I have is that the authors grouped the orations/letters by patriarch rather than in chronological order.
+However, chronological order would also have its drawbacks, so this organization may work best.
+This book deserves the attention from the Byzantine history community diaspora, especially on the shelf of any historian studying its 11th century political events.